Infernal-Insights/ManaReader/README.md

 # Mana Reader

-Mana Reader aims to be a lightweight, cross‑platform manga and doujinshi reader built with Flutter.
-The project provides a simple foundation for organizing and viewing local comic archives.
+Mana Reader aims to be a lightweight, mobile manga and doujinshi reader built with Flutter.
+Currently the app supports only Android and iOS.
+The desktop platform folders (Linux, macOS and Windows) have been removed for now but will be reintroduced later.

 ## Current Features

 - **SQLite library**: stores imported books with title, language, tags and last read page.
 - **Library screen**: shows all imported books in a grid layout.
-- **Cross‑platform boilerplate**: Android project files are present and stubs exist for iOS, Linux, macOS and Windows.
+- **Mobile boilerplate**: Android and iOS project files are present.
+Desktop platform folders will return once support for them is reintroduced.

 ## Requirements